 |---|---|---|

-| Platforms | iPhone, iPad, Android, macOS, Windows | macOS - Windows in development, iPad under consideration |
+| Platforms | iPhone, iPad, Android, macOS, Windows | macOS and Windows (Windows currently in beta) |

-| Connectivity | Mobile (iOS/Android): Bluetooth only.
-Desktop (macOS/Windows): USB only. | Bluetooth and USB on macOS.
+| Connectivity | USB and Bluetooth connections listed as available in Liene Photo PC. | Bluetooth and USB on macOS and Windows.
 Both available simultaneously. |

-| Sticker library | Cloud-based.
-1,000 item limit. | Local folder on your machine.
+| Sticker library | Local and cloud project saving listed as available in Liene Photo PC. | Local folder on your machine.
 No item limit, no cloud, no slowdown.
 Supports saving custom libraries as files for per-project use. |

-| Background removal | Basic or advanced AI removal (advanced may have additional cost in the future). | Fast on-device removal using native macOS Vision APIs.
+| Background removal | Free AI background removal listed as available. | Fast on-device background removal.
 Included, no extra cost, no image sent anywhere. |

 | Cut paths | Single auto-generated cut path.
-Margin adjustable across the full sheet. | Auto-generated path that can be fully edited, scaled, reshaped, or replaced.
+Additional cut paths listed as a roadmap item, not an available feature. | Auto-generated path that can be fully edited, scaled, reshaped, or replaced.
 SVG cut path import supported. |

-| Multiple cut paths | Only on Liene-provided templates (phone skins, card skins). | Add as many cut paths as needed, any shape.
-Build custom templates for phones, cards, or any format. |
+| Multiple cut paths | Only on Liene-provided templates (phone skins, card skins).
+Custom cut paths are listed as a roadmap item. | Add as many cut paths as needed, any shape.
+Build custom templates for phones, cards, labels, or any format. |

 | Perf-cut | Not supported.
 Kiss-cut sticker sheets only. | Fully supported with customizable dash length and spacing.
 Make tear-out sticker formats instead of peel sheets. |

-| Peel tabs | Not supported. | Automatic peel-here tabs on perf-cut stickers.
+| Peel tabs | Listed by Liene as a roadmap item. | Automatic peel-here tabs on perf-cut stickers.
 Adjustable radius and position.
 Arrow indicator prints on sheet. |

 | Multiple printers | Can see multiple devices, but prints to one at a time. | Connect as many printers as needed.
 Queue jobs across them.
 Auto-selects the next free printer for back-to-back production runs. |